jasonwoodland/httpcli/README.md

 ```

 ##### Queries and request data
-httpcli provides a flexible way of passing data as the JSON request body as well as the query parameters.
+httpcli provides a flexible way of passing data for the JSON request body as well as query parameters, setting cookies and headers.

 ```bash
 # Setting query parameters